bloomberg/chromium.bb/src/docs/threading_and_tasks.md

 // block shutdown or be skipped on shutdown. base::PostTask(FROM_HERE, base::BindOnce(...));

 // This task has the highest priority.
-The task scheduler will try to
+The thread pool will try to
 // run it before USER_VISIBLE and BEST_EFFORT tasks.
 base::PostTaskWithTraits(
     FROM_HERE, {base::TaskPriority::USER_BLOCKING},